sonalikurade/Jenkins/README.md

 2. Nodes: Machines that Jenkins uses to run jobs.
 The primary node is the master, and additional nodes are called agents or slaves.

+3. Plugins: Extensions that add functionality to Jenkins, enabling integration with other tools, platforms, and services.

+4. Pipelines: A sequence of steps that define the process for building, testing, and deploying applications.
+Pipelines can be defined in Jenkinsfiles using a Groovy-based DSL.

 # How Jenkins Works
 ### 1. Installation and Setup
 * Jenkins can be installed on various platforms including Windows, macOS, and Linux.
 It can also run in a Docker container.